NeelShah18/neelshah18.github.io/_posts/2017-03-15-Scopus-analysis.md

 <img src="/images/scopus_pic/scopus.png" width="750px" height="250px">

 #### About ARXIV
 <p style="text-align: justify;">ARXIV is an e-print service in the fields of physics, mathematics, computer science, quantitative biology, quantitative finance and statistics.
-Submissions to arXiv should conform to Cornell University academic standards. arXiv is owned and operated by Cornell University, a private not-for-profit educational institution. arXiv is funded by Cornell University Library, the Simons Foundation and by the member institutions.</p> [ref](https://arxiv.org/)
+Submissions to arXiv should conform to Cornell University academic standards. arXiv is owned and operated by Cornell University, a private not-for-profit educational institution. arXiv is funded by Cornell University Library, the Simons Foundation and by the member institutions.<a href="https://arxiv.org/"> [Ref] </a></p>

 #### Results of data analysis: